Paper Details

 PJB-2024-488

-Soil nutrient level determines the factors influencing soil bacterial community changes in the
+Soil nutrient levels determine the factors that influence changes in the soil bacterial community in the Xilingol steppe, Inner Mongolia, China

 Abstract

-Soil bacteria play key roles in ecosystems and mediate several important ecological processes.
+Soil bacteria play key roles in various ecosystems and mediate several important ecological processes.
 Understanding the factors determining soil bacterial community composition is critical for evaluating and forecasting ecosystem functions.
-However, the factors affecting soil bacterial community changes vary largely across different studies.
-Spatiotemporal heterogeneity and scale, the plant community, and soil properties are considered the factors driving changes in soil bacterial communities.
-However, the impact of these factors on soil bacterial communities have remained unclear.
+However, the factors affecting soil bacterial community changes vary widely across different studies.
+Aims: Spatiotemporal heterogeneity and scale, the plant community, and soil properties are considered the factors driving changes in soil bacterial communities.
+However, the impacts of these factors on soil bacterial communities remain unclear.
 Therefore, the aim of this study was to elucidate the impact of these factors on soil bacterial communities.
-Here, three different grasslands were selected, and the abundance, diversity and composition of the soil bacterial communities were determined at three soil depths (topsoil: 0-10 cm, middle soil: 10-20 cm, and subsoil: 20-30 cm), together with the corresponding vegetation and soil properties of the grasslands.
+Three different grasslands were selected, and the abundance, diversity and composition of the soil bacterial communities were determined at three soil depths (topsoil: 0-10 cm, middle soil: 10-20 cm, and subsoil: 20-30 cm), as well as the corresponding vegetation and soil properties of the grasslands.
 Our results suggest that vegetation and soil properties can collectively influence soil bacterial communities; however, the dominant factors affecting soil bacterial changes differed at different soil nutrient levels.
-In low-nutrient grasslands (G1 and G3), changes in soil bacterial communities were closely linked with soil properties or vegetation characteristics; in high -nutrient grasslands (G2), changes were collectively affected by vegetation and soil properties.
-The findings of this study indicate that closer and more positive associations among plants, bacteria, and soil can only be found under nutrient-sufficient conditions.
+In low-nutrient grasslands (G1 and G3), changes in soil bacterial communities were closely linked with soil properties or vegetation characteristics; in high-nutrient grasslands (G2), changes were collectively affected by vegetation and soil properties.
+Conclusions: The findings of this study indicate that close and highly positive associations among plants, bacteria, and soil can be found only under nutrient-sufficient conditions

 We Welcome Latest Research Articles In Field Of Botany The Pakistan Journal of Botany is an international journal ....
 Read More